csc301-fall-2022/FaceBlur/deliverable-1/planning.md

 - Express.js
 - Prisma

+**Michelle Chernyi** Fullstack Dev
+- Will work on tasks that have a frontend and backend component
+- will work with APIs
+- Person of contact for our partners

+**Strengths**
+- SQL
+- AWS
+- javascript

+**Weaknesses**
+- React
+- Express.js
+- Node.js

 Describe the different roles on the team and the responsibilities associated with each role.
  * Roles should reflect the structure of your team and be appropriate for your project.
 Not necessarily one role to one team member.
  * Add role(s) to your Team-[Team_Number]-[Team_Name].csv file on the main folder